cirept/salesforceToolbar/README.md

 1. Click the Email icon

+2. Choose the launch team member that you would like to send an email too.

-2. You will be lead to the 'Send Email' screen.
+3. You will be lead to the 'Send Email' screen.

-3. The email text areas will be filled out.
+4. The email text areas will be filled out.
     - To:  Will be empty (please leave blank, recipient email placed in 'Additional To:'
     - Additional To:   (auto filled with owner email)
     - CC:   (auto filled with Jennifer W. and Erika M.)
     - Subject:  (auto filled with Launch and Web-ID)

-3. Fill out the body of the email.
+5. Fill out the body of the email.

-5. Just fill in the body of your email, SalesForce will auto append your signature settings made through SalesForce : My Settings.
+6. Just fill in the body of your email, SalesForce will auto append your signature settings made through SalesForce : My Settings.
     - If not set up yet.
         - [Link to SalesForce Settings](https://cdk.my.salesforce.com/ui/setup/Setup?setupid=PersonalSetup)
         - "email" link (left menu)